stephencweiss/stephencharlesweiss.com/content/blog/2019-07-14/gatsby-config-plugin-syntax.md

 What this is saying is that for any `mdx` files that I load, the files will  be loaded into the layout template I defined in our `src/components/layout.js`.

-There’s still the question of what options the `gatsby-mdx` will accept.
+There's still the question of what options the `gatsby-mdx` will accept.
 For that, the docs are quite helpful in specifying the configuration options.<sup>2</sup>

 Resources:
 * <sup>1</sup> [Learn Gatsby with Jason Lengstorf | Frontend Masters](https://frontendmasters.com/courses/gatsby/)